Newly Blue, Maine Expands Access To Abortion

 "Our decision today cannot be to strip the religious liberty of Maine people through taxation," Keim says.

-Rep. Beth O'Connor, a Republican who says she personally opposes abortion but believes women should have a choice says she had safety concerns about letting clinicians who are not doctors provide abortions.
+Rep. Beth O'Connor, a Republican who says she personally opposes abortion but believes women should have a choice, says she had safety concerns about letting clinicians who are not doctors provide abortions.

 "I think this is very risky, and I think it puts the woman's health at risk," O'Connor says.

-In contrast, advanced practice clinicians say the legislation merely allows them to operate to the full scope of their expertise, and expands patients' access to important health procedures.
+In contrast, advanced-practice clinicians say the legislation merely allows them to operate to the full scope of their expertise and expands patients' access to important health procedures.
 The measure also has the backing of physician groups, including the Maine Medical Association.

-Just as the Red state laws restricting abortion are being challenged, so are Maine's new laws.
-Days after Maine's law regarding Medicaid and abortion passed, organizations that oppose abortion rights announced they're mounting an effort to put the issue on the ballot for a people's veto.
+Just as state laws restricting abortion are being challenged, so are Maine's new laws.
+Days after Maine's law regarding Medicaid and abortion passed, organizations that oppose abortion rights announced they would mount an effort to put the issue on the ballot for a people's veto.